Ruben-Varghese007/Prompt-Engineering-for-ChatGPT/README.md

 * A market researcher, or
 * Simply exploring AI,

-Learning to design effective prompts will help you get the most from Large Language Models (LLMs).
+Learning to design effective prompts will help you get better results from AI tools like ChatGPT, Claude, and Gemini — all powered by Large Language Models (LLMs).

 ## 🚀 Getting Started